Eli Benedict (IL/CA; jiddische Sprache, Tanz)

 >> Instagram: @elibenedict

->> YouTube: League for Yiddish
+>> YouTube: League for Yiddish (Interviews in Yiddish)

 >> YouTube: Various playlists

-(Yiddish films, theater, klezmer & Hasidic music, nigunim, gramen, and more)
+(Yiddish films, theater, klezmer & Hasidic music, Nigunim, Gramen, and more)

 We use only the neccessary cookies.
 Please see also our data privacy statement.